 SO WHY HAVE SURGERY??

 More than likely, you don't need surgery at all.

+It's now well recognized that due to its ineffectiveness, and the availability of other methods, carpal tunnel surgery is considered entirely unnecessary.
 According to the National Institutes of Health and American Association of Hand Surgeons, most people who get carpal tunnel surgery actually don't need it.
 Instead, they should have used non-surgical alternatives like deep tissue carpal tunnel massage therapy.
 In other words, surgery should be your LAST option once you've tried every non-surgical method first, simply because they work.

 If you already have carpal tunnel syndrome you must attack the root cause of the problem: tendon inflammation.To permanently alleviate such inflammation, merely removing pressure on the median nerve like surgery attempts is not enough.
 And that's a main reason why carpal tunnel surgery fails so often.
-Only deep tissue carpal tunnel massage can alleviate the inflammation permanently because it drains fluid while also breaking the adhesions that cause the inflammation.
+Only deep tissue carpal tunnel massage (called myofascial release massage) can alleviate the inflammation permanently because it drains fluid while also breaking the adhesions that cause the inflammation.
 It’s nearly 100% effective, but you need such massage expertly performed by a trained therapist daily and for 2-4 weeks.
 Or you can use the Carpal Rx which is calibrated to perform this identical therapy, called Carpal Rx Therapy, on your wrist and forearm automatically, at home, every day for 2-4 weeks.

 So why visit a therapist repeatedly if you don't have to?

 M.R.
 Leblanc, et, al. (2007) A Detailed Cost and Efficiency Analysis of Performing Carpal Tunnel Surgery in the Main Operating Room versus the Ambulatory Setting in Canada.
 Hand, 173-178.